-The following Retention, Tenure, and Promotion (RTP) Procedures and Guidelines of Austin Peay State University (APSU) apply to all tenure-track and tenured faculty within the University.
+Pursuant to APSU Policy on Academic Tenure (1:025), faculty and administrators are required to follow the Retention, Tenure, and Promotion (RTP) Procedures and Guidelines document, which comprises procedures and guidelines related to the retention, tenure, and promotion of all tenure-track and tenured faculty within the University.
+These Retention, Tenure, and Promotion (RTP) Procedures and Guidelines of Austin Peay State University (APSU) apply to all tenure-track and tenured faculty within the University.
 These procedures and guidelines embody and communicate all provisions, definitions, and stipulations of Austin Peay State University policy.